djm4686/TeamRPS/README.md

 Note that Team.NONE and Vote.NULL are for internal data initialization only, and should not be used as parameters.
 The function call will fail if you send either of those values.

-The value of eth that should be sent along with your vote() is defined by the public attribute in the contract called "betAmount";
+The value of eth that should be sent along with your vote() is defined by the public attribute in the contract called "betAmount".
+Sending ANY OTHER amount of ETH will cause this to fail. betAmount is measured in WEI.

 ### endGame();